aniketpathak028/zettelkasten/content/3-Resources/tech/k8s/persistent volumes.md

 ### things to know
 - persistent volume is like a huge disk running in the cluster
 - while persistent volume claim is like a small piece of the persistent volume claimed by an application in the cluster
-- volumes are just like any other k8s resource like pods, nodes, etc.
+- volumes are just like any other k8s resource ex pods, nodes, etc.
 - can be provisioned beforehand or dynamically

-### how to create a persistentvolumeclaim?
+### how to create a PersistentVolumeClaim?

-storage.yaml
+storage.yaml - creates a persistent volume claim named mealie-data in the mealie namespace of the cluster
 ```yaml
 apiVersion: v1
 kind: PersistentVolumeClaim